Tina Satchwell’s cousin never saw her be ‘violent or aggressive’, court told

 After learning that she was missing, she rang Mrs Satchwell’s phone but there was no answer.

-She then contact Satchwell and asked where she was and what had happened to her, adding it was unusual that she left the dogs.
+She then contacted Satchwell and asked where she was and what had happened to her, adding it was unusual she left without the dogs.

 Satchwell told her that there had been an argument and she had left him.